Begin Here: A First-Time Guide to Menorca

 You can expect a distinct experience on north and the south coasts of Menorca.
 Getting to know both is essential.
 Check the wind on your phone's weather app first.
 When the wind blows from the north, go to the south.
 When the wind blows from the south, go to the north.
 This ensure you will have calm waters and overall most pleasant conditions.

-• North Coast: rugged, wild, and less developed, characterized by red sandstone cliffs, golden sands and secluded coves (like Cala Pregonda and Cala Cavalleria).
+North Coast: rugged, wild, and less developed, characterized by red sandstone cliffs, golden sands and secluded coves (like Cala Pregonda - pictured below- and Cala Cavalleria).
 Often windswept by the notorious Tramuntana wind, it is rich in biodiversity and has some of the island most stunning landscapes.

-Above: Cavalleria beach on the north coast of Menorca
+Above: Pregonda beach on the north coast of Menorca

 The Local Language